 Regulating One’s Breathing

 Regulation of the breath is very simple.
 It’s just your natural breathing.
 Do not try to control your breathing.
-The break is used as a way to focus, to concentrate the minds.
+The breath is used as a way to focus, to concentrate the minds.
 In other words, we bring the two things – regulating the breathing and regulating the mind together.

 Regulating One’s Mind

 Regulating the Mind by Counting the Breath

 The basic method of regulating the mind is to count one’s breath in a repeating cycle of ten breaths.
 The basic idea is that by concentration on the simple technique of counting, this leaves the mind with less opportunity for wandering thoughts.
 Starting with one, mentally (not vocally) count each exhalation until you reach ten, keeping the attention on the counting.
 After reaching ten, starting the cycle over again, starting with one.
 Do not count during the inhalation, but just keep the mind on the intake of air through the nose.
 If wandering thoughts occur while counting, that’s ok!
 Simply allow them pass by like leaves floating down a stream, and continue counting.
 If wandering thoughts cause you to lose count, or go beyond ten, as soon as you become aware of it, start all over again at one.

 Regulating the Mind by Watching the Breath